BekpolatNormurodov/sanction/README.md

-# sanctions
+# sanction
-Sanctions for Desktop
+sanction for Desktop